Facts about Novak Djokovic

 Among his many other notable matches, Djokovic beat Roger Federer in a five-set classic at Wimbledon in 2019, winning three tie-breakers for a final score of 7-6, 1-6, 7-6, 4-6, 13-12.
 The match lasted 4 hours and 57 minutes.

-Novak Djokovic is 187 centimeters (6′ 1.5″) tall, according to his official site.
+Novak Djokovic is 187 centimeters (just under 6′2″) tall, according to his official site.
 The site also notes that his idol growing up was 1990s tennis star Pete Sampras… His nickname is “Nole”… He is the oldest of three sons; his brothers Marko Djokovic (b.
 1991) and Djordje Djokovic (b.
 1995) both play tennis as well… Novak Djokovic began dating Jelena Ristic in 2005.
 The couple married in July of 2014.
-Their first child, a son named Stefan, was born in October of that year… Novak Djokovic discovered in 2010 that he was allergic to gluten, and attributed his improved form in 2011 to eliminating it from his diet… Other men who have won all four Grand Slam titles: Fred Perry, Don Budge, Rod Laver, Roy Emerson, Andre Agassi, Roger Federer and Rafael Nadal.
+Their son, Stefan, was born in October of that year.
+Their daughter, Tara, was born in September of 2017… Novak Djokovic discovered in 2010 that he was allergic to gluten, and attributed his improved form in 2011 to eliminating it from his diet… Other men who have won all four Grand Slam titles: Fred Perry, Don Budge, Rod Laver, Roy Emerson, Andre Agassi, Roger Federer and Rafael Nadal.